Baltimore–Washington Superconducting Maglev Project

-The Baltimore–Washington Superconducting Maglev Project (SCMAGLEV) is a proposed project connecting the United States cities of Baltimore, Maryland, and Washington, D.C., with a 40 mi maglev train system between their respective central business districts.
-It is the first segment of the planned Washington-New York Northeast Maglev project.
+The Baltimore–Washington Superconducting Maglev Project (SCMAGLEV) was a proposal to connect the United States cities of Baltimore, Maryland, and Washington, D.C., with a 40 mi maglev train system between their respective central business districts.
+It was the first segment of the planned Washington-New York Northeast Maglev project.
 The maglev proposal is not related to the Baltimore–Washington hyperloop proposed by the Boring Company.